liyan2015/P3Forecast/README.md

 bash run.sh 1 "-c cpu_util,mem_util -gle 500 -cr 10 -w pdtw -lrs adaptive -n pdtw,full_workflow"
 ```
 Where $1$ is the number of times to run `main.py`.
-Additionally, you should set some parameters about the dataset in the file [parameters.py](https://github.com/liyan2015/P3Forecast/tree/main/parameters.py).
+Additionally, if you do not use the datasets in [data](https://github.com/liyan2015/P3Forecast/tree/main/data), you should set some parameters about the dataset in the file [parameters.py](https://github.com/liyan2015/P3Forecast/tree/main/parameters.py).
+The detailed dataset information is as explained in the paper.

 <!-- end run -->

 ## Prerequisites

-To run the code, it needs some libraries:
+To run the code, the following libraries are needed:

 - Python >= 3.9
 - fastdtw>=0.3.4